Kraibonaut/Kraibonaut/README.md

 👋 Hi there!
+I'm Kraibonaut (caraïbonaut),
-I'm Mahmoud (or better known as mahmoudk1000 on the internet), CS student, Egyption, Android developer kinda, junior programmer, Gnu/Linux and FOSS Enthusiastic and I like to learn new things.
+Web3 developer kinda, junior programmer with a background in Networking and sécurity, Gnu/Linux and FOSS Enthusiastic and I like to learn new things.
 I mostly mess around to learn new stuff.
-I speak Arabic, English and learning German.
+I speak French, English, Spanish and Portugues.

 **📫 You can reach me on:**